Atomkraft: Moral Fibre

 The roots of Atomkraft date to mid-1978, when Tony "Demolition" Dolan and Paul Spillett got together with the intention to form a band.
 Initially using the name of Moral Fibre and playing punk rock, they recruited guitarists Ian Legg and Chris Taylor.
 Ian Legg then left and was replaced by Sean Drew who also subsequently left.
 However, the band continued to operate as a trio.

 Atomkraft

-On returning from a trip to Bremen, Germany, Taylor presented his bandmates with some button badges featuring the environmental slogan 'Atomkraft, Nein Danke!'
+After returning from a trip to Bremen, Germany, Taylor presented his bandmates with some button badges featuring the environmental slogan 'Atomkraft, Nein Danke!'
 (Nuclear Power, No Thanks!)
-They liked the way the word "Atomkraft" sounded and so adopted it as the band name, believing it suits the new "metal" sound they pursued.
-In pursuit of a heavier, more "metal" sound, the band decided to replace Taylor.
-After trying out a couple of guitarists they settled on Steve White, whom Dolan knew from his art class at college.
+They liked the way the word "Atomkraft" sounded, so they adopted it as the band name, believing it suits the new "metal" sound they pursued.
+In pursuit of a heavier, more "metal" sound, the band decided to replace Taylor as guitarist.
+After trying out a couple of guitarists, they settled on Steve White, whom Dolan knew from his art class at college.
 Another member of Dolan's art class, Mark Irvine, joined on bass.
-With Dolan on rhythm guitar and vocals and Spillett on drums, the new line-up started to play shows.
+With Dolan on rhythm guitar and vocals and Spillett on drums, the new line-up began to book shows.
 Irvine's parents disapproved of his heavy metal image and lifestyle, persuading him to quit the band.
-Dolan switched back to bass and the band stayed together.
+Dolan switched back to bass, and the band stayed together.